 Parameter Description Unit Select the Switch unit ID that will be used here.
+This option is only available when stacking is enabled.
 From Port - To Port Select the port range that will be used here.
 Port Select the port that will be used for the search here.
 Original VID List Enter the original VLAN ID list here.
 The range is from 1 to 4094.
 Original Inner VID Enter the original inner VLAN ID here.
 The range is from 1 to 4094.
 Action Select the action that will be taken here.
 Options to choose from are Translate and Dot1q-tunnel .
-Translate - Specifies that the outer-VID will replace the outer-VID of the matched packets.
+Translate - Specifies that the VID will replace the VID of the matched packets.
 Dot1q-tunnel - Specifies that the outer-VID will be added for matched packets.
-VID Enter the VLAN ID here.
+VID Enter the VLAN ID to be translated here.
 The range is from 1 to 4094.
-Inner VID Enter the inner VLAN ID here.
+Inner VID Enter the inner VLAN ID to be translated here.
 The range is from 1 to 4094.
 Priority Select the 802.1p priority value here.
 The range is from 0 to 7.
-A lower value has a higher priority.
+A higher value has a higher priority.